Global Development Research Center

 Elements of "Innovative Communities"

 One innovation does not indicate an innovative community.
 An innovative community is one that has developed and can sustain a wellspring of innovation that does not stem solely from one or two isolated individuals.
-It must have the organizational capability to stimulate, nurture, develop and productively harness the inherent innovative qualities of its people to create sustainable competitive advantage in its marketplace or arena of operation.
+It must have the organizational capability to stimulate, nurture, develop and productively harness the inherent innovative qualities of its people to create sustainable lifestyles.

 Innovation is about people.
 Communities cannot innovate - people innovate.
 Innovation is quintessentially a human activity; It is natural; It is proactive; It is innate; It is non-linear, and in its purest form for the individual, it represents a pinnacle of self-actualisation.
 In most cases, innovation has become a threshold for success.

 An Innovative community is not one founded to produce and distribute products invented by a single individual.
 Nor is it a community with several innovative individuals within it (although it would hardly qualify as innovative if it hadn't).
 It must have the means to stimulate, nurture and develop innovation in its people.
 Finally, unless it can productively harness its people's innovativeness in such a way as to compete successfully in the marketplace, it cannot, as a community be considered innovative.

 Innovative communities, therefore, are able to bring in new methods, ideas, etc. to improve their environment, and initiate changes through human intelligence, especially of imaginative thought or artistic ability.